Facebook Messenger Not Sending Messages or Showing as Delivered

 The Sneaky Reasons Your Messages Won’t Deliver

+They’re Not Even Online – If the person isn’t logged into Messenger or Facebook, your message will show as “Sent” until they log in again.
 But here’s the confusing part: the Facebook app and Messenger app are separate on mobile.
 Someone can be active on Facebook posting stories and liking photos, but if they’re not logged into the Messenger app specifically, your message won’t deliver.

-If you’re not friends with someone on Facebook, your messages don’t go to their main inbox.
+Your Message Is in Their “Message Requests” Folder – If you’re not friends with someone on Facebook, your messages don’t go to their main inbox.
 They go to a separate “Message Requests” folder that most people never check.
+And guess what status your message shows while sitting in that folder?
+Sent but not Delivered!
+No cap, this Message Requests folder is where conversations go to die!

+Battery Optimization Is Killing Messenger – If your phone’s battery saver mode is enabled, it can prevent Messenger from receiving messages properly.
+Both on your end AND the recipient’s end.
 Android phones are especially aggressive about this.
-They’ll put Messenger to sleep in the background to save battery, which means messages don’t get delivered until the recipient manually opens the app.
+They’ll put Messenger to sleep in the background to save battery.
 Like, kiss my ass with this battery saving crap – I need my messages to work!

-And it’s sneaky – they might be online on Facebook using Wi-Fi, but if their Wi-Fi is slow or unstable, Messenger messages won’t come through properly.
-The Facebook feed loads (because it can buffer), but real-time messaging fails.
+Internet Connection Is Garbage – If THEIR internet sucks, your message won’t deliver even if your internet is perfect.
+They might be online on Facebook using Wi-Fi, but if their Wi-Fi is slow or unstable, Messenger messages won’t come through.
 This dumbass app can’t handle basic networking!

 Quick Fixes That Actually Work

 Alright, enough explaining WHY it’s broken.
 Let’s fix this thing.
-I’m listing these from “try first” to “nuclear option.”

 Fix #1: Switch Your Internet Connection